FarronF/limerick-council-meetings/meetings/2024/03/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 7th February 2024.md

 access issues for future maintenance if a light is to be placed on the ESB pole.

-Alternative solutions are being investigated in the vicinity of the ESB pole.--- 5
+Alternative solutions are being investigated in the vicinity of the ESB pole.
+---
+5

 7.